jeansibelius/outcome/README.md

   description, category) ✅
 - Use a UI framework to make development faster (Tailwindcss/Semantic UI?/other) with "container" styles applied ✅
-- Can add new categories with all variables (type, name, description, monthly budget, icon)
+- Can add new categories with all variables (type, name, description, monthly budget, icon) ✅
+- Improve new category form icon selection ✅
 - Can edit and delete existing entries & categories
 - Performing actions (adding, editing, deleting) on entries or categories is reflected in the UI immediately (queries & cache are kept up to date)